angelariggs/angelariggs.github.io/_posts/2020-10-13-thirty-five-days.md

 ## Reason 1B - Too Senior

 With the dissolution of our Shared Services Engineering team, most of my teammates were embedded onto existing project teams.
 My manager and I were the exceptions, deemed “too senior” to place within any of those teams.
-This reasoning doesn’t really make sense to me, and of course I have no way to ask questions about it - this topic was only ever presented to me in the conversation where I was fired.
+This reasoning doesn’t really make sense to me, and of course I have no way to ask questions about it - this topic was only ever presented to me in the conversation where I was notified about being laid off.

 My title as QA Manager was equivalent to Associate Technical Director on the engineering manager path, and roughly equivalent to Principal on the engineering IC (individual contributor) path.
 My role as a manager included work at both my own level and the level above mine, since I was the only non-IC person in the QE discipline.
 I was successfully engaging project teams with new biz, overseeing multiple projects, managing the QA engineer, and coaching throughout the org on various quality topics.
 I was also doing the work of a QA Engineer for multiple concurrent projects, since the VP of Engineering (and to my understanding, the CEO as well) was requiring a longer period of “proving out” internal QA before committing more budget to continue building out our team.